-In accordance with Ontario regulation 89/12, and as published in the 2012 Ontario Economic Outlook and Fiscal Review, the Minister of Finance determined the residual stranded debt to be \$4.5 billion as at March 31, 2012.
-This is a decrease of \$1.3 billion from the \$5.8 billion as at March 31, 2011, as determined by the Minister of Finance, and about a \$7.4 billion decrease from an estimated peak of residual stranded debt of \$11.9 billion as at March 31, 2004, based on estimates of residual stranded debt for prior years provided by the Ministry of Finance.
+In accordance with Ontario regulation 89/12, and as published in the 2013 Ontario Economic Outlook and Fiscal Review, the Minister of Finance determined the residual stranded debt to be \$3.9 billion as at March 31, 2013.
+This was a decrease of \$0.6 billion from residual stranded debt of \$4.5 billion as at March 31, 2012, as determined by the Minister of Finance, and a decrease of \$8.0 billion from an estimated peak of residual stranded debt of \$11.9 billion as at March 31, 2004, based on estimates of residual stranded debt for prior years provided by the Ministry of Finance.

 Under the regulation, the Minister of Finance is to provide a determination of residual stranded debt as of the March 31 end of each fiscal year, following submission of OEFC's Annual Report, including the audited financial statements, to the Minister, and by March 31 of the following fiscal year.
-The 2012 Ontario Economic Outlook and Fiscal Review released by the Minister of Finance on October 15, 2012 included an estimate of when the residual stranded debt will likely be retired, which was estimated to be between 2015 and 2018.